Should I Get A Hair Transplant Or Is There Another Option?

 Two to three weeks after the surgery, the transplanted hair will start to fall out, giving the appearance of balding, partial baldness or very thin hair.
 New hair growth becomes visible after 6 to 9 months.
 However, it must be noted that there is no guarantee that the hair follicles that have been transplanted will become fully active in their new location, so some patients experience inconsistent hair regrowth in the effected bald area.
 In the worst case, the transplanted hair will not function in the recipient area and the patient experiencing the same degree of hair loss/balding prior to the transplant.
 Furthermore, hair transplants do not prevent future hair loss, so it is not uncommon for patients to undergo several procedures over a span of time.
 For example, Wayne Rooney has had two hair transplants so far.

-If you have had a hair transplant and hair loss has not subsided, then using ProTress can be an effective way to prevent further hair loss that is cost effective and not surgically invasive.
+If you have had a hair transplant and hair loss has not subsided and thinning is re-occurring then using ProTress can be an effective way to prevent further hair loss, whilst making hair thicker and stronger, which is cost effective and not surgically invasive.

 I Want to Keep My Hair But Don’t Want A Hair Transplant